Equitable coloring: Examples

-The star K1,5 shown in the illustration is a complete bipartite graph, and therefore may be colored with two colors.
+The star K1,5 - a single central vertex connected to five others - is a complete bipartite graph, and therefore may be colored with two colors.
 However, the resulting coloring has one vertex in one color class and five in another, and is therefore not equitable.
-The smallest number of colors in an equitable coloring of this graph is four, as shown in the illustration: the central vertex must be the only vertex in its color class, so the other five vertices must be split among at least three color classes in order to ensure that the other color classes all have at most two vertices.
+The smallest number of colors in an equitable coloring of this graph is four: the central vertex must be the only vertex in its color class, so the other five vertices must be split among at least three color classes in order to ensure that the other color classes all have at most two vertices.

 More generally, Meyer (1973) observes that any star K1,n needs $\scriptstyle 1+\lceil n/2\rceil$ colors in any equitable coloring; thus, the chromatic number of a graph may differ from its equitable coloring number by a factor as large as n/4.
 Because K1,5 has maximum degree five, the number of colors guaranteed for it by the Hajnal–Szemerédi theorem is six, achieved by giving each vertex a distinct color.

 Another interesting phenomenon is exhibited by a different complete bipartite graph, K2n + 1,2n + 1.
 This graph has an equitable 2-coloring, given by its bipartition.
 However, it does not have an equitable (2n + 1)-coloring: any equitable partition of the vertices into that many color classes would have to have exactly two vertices per class, but the two sides of the bipartition cannot each be partitioned into pairs because they have an odd number of vertices.
 Therefore, the equitable chromatic threshold of this graph is 2n + 2, significantly greater than its equitable chromatic number of two.

 Hajnal–Szemerédi theorem

 Brooks' theorem states that any connected graph with maximum degree Δ has a Δ-coloring, with two exceptions (complete graphs and odd cycles).
 However, this coloring may in general be far from equitable.
 Erdős (1964) conjectured that an equitable coloring is possible with only one more color: any graph with maximum degree Δ has an equitable coloring with Δ + 1 colors.
 The case Δ = 2 is straightforward (any union of paths and cycles may be equitably colored by using a repeated pattern of three colors, with minor adjustments to the repetition when closing a cycle) and the case Δ + 1= n/3 had previously been solved by Corrádi & Hajnal (1963).
 The full conjecture was proven by Hajnal & Szemerédi (1970), and is now known as the Hajnal–Szemerédi theorem.
 Their original proof was long and complicated; a simpler proof was given by Kierstead & Kostochka (2008).
 A polynomial time algorithm for finding equitable colorings with this many colors was described by Kierstead and Kostochka; they credit Marcelo Mydlarz and Endre Szemerédi with a prior unpublished polynomial time algorithm.
-Kierstead and Kostochka also announce but do not prove a strengthening of the theorem, to show that an equitable k-coloring exists whenever every two adjacent vertices have degrees adding to at most 2k + 1.
+Kierstead and Kostochka also announce but do not prove a strengthening of the theorem, to show that an equitable k+1-coloring exists whenever every two adjacent vertices have degrees adding to at most 2k + 1.